MuhtasimTanmoy/notebook/Language/Rust/Rust.md

 ```

-## Smart Pointer

 ## Macro
 - Rust maintains `Hygenic macro`

-## Trait

 ## Borrow

 Any borrow must last for a scope no greater than that of the owner.
-We may have one or the other of these two kinds of borrows, but not both at the same time:
+We may have one or the other of these two kinds of borrows, but not both at the same time.

-- One or more references (&T) to a resource,
+- One or more references (&T) to a resource.
 - Exactly one mutable reference (&mut T).

 Borrow checker will check you have not used anything after you have gotten rid of it.
 Mutable access to something shared.